Queen Selenay and Companion Caryo

 King's/Queen's Own Herald Talamir and Grove-born Companions Taver/Rolan

 - The Confidant: Talamir is this for Sendar and is supposed to be this for Selenay... but in practice, as a man of advancing years he finds it difficult to connect with and properly advise a much younger woman.
+It doesn't help that he's traumatized from Taver's death and having been mostly dead himself.

 - Honest Advisor: Again, Talamir is this for Sendar and is supposed to be this for Selenay.